 “Godly sorrow causes us to run to the arms of God, weeping, confessing our sin.
 And He meets us in that moment, just as He has promised.”

-Weep over your sin.
+Weep over your sin in the arms of Jesus.
 Weep over the sins of your children, family, church, nation, and the world.
 May the things that hurt God hurt you.

 And, when you find yourself sinning yet again, may the Holy Spirit convict you, cutting you to the heart (Acts 2:37).
 Mourning sin doesn’t mean you have to live in worry, wondering if God will continue to love you, because “Blessed are those who mourn, for they shall be comforted.”
 (Matthew 5:4).
 Weep, repent, and find comfort in the grace of God.